matthew-brett/pydagogue/git_annex_from_scratch.md

 git show main
 ```

-To recap - Git itself never got a copy of `my_large_file`.
-The contents of `my_large_file` belongs to Git-Annex, and is stored in the `.git/annex` directory, that does not get transferred when you clone the repository.
-Git itself only has the symbolic link to the file.
-But as we'll see soon, it does know where copies of `my_large_file` live, through the information in the `git-annex` branch.
+To recap - the Git `.git/objects` directory never got a copy of
+`my_large_file`.
+The content of `my_large_file` belongs to Git-Annex, and is
+stored in the `.git/annex/objects` directory, that does not get transferred
+when you `git push`, or you `git clone` the repository.
+Git itself only has
+the symbolic link to the file.
+But as we'll see soon, it does know where
+copies of `my_large_file` live, through the information in the `git-annex`
+branch.

-To illustrate, if we do a direct clone of this `my-repo` repository, we do not have the contents of `my_large_file`; we only have the symlink:
+To illustrate, if we do a typical clone of this `my-repo` repository, we do not
+have the contents of `my_large_file`; we only have the symlink:

 ```{code-cell}
 cd ..